Curses Disguised as Blessings

 The central difficulty is that if one can only be satisfied by delights and states of being that are unavailable in the real world, then one must either transition into a fantasy world (which, clinically, means becoming to some degree insane) or live disappointed and thwarted in the real world.
 Either course means throwing away the chance of living fully and happily here and now, in the real world, in what is — as far as we can know — the one and only life we will get.

 These days, I am no longer religious.
 But at one stage of my recovery from Waldorf I found wisdom in Buddhism and other eastern faiths.
 I was helped by simple but profound concepts such as: This Is It.
 Be Here Now.
 Such concepts boil down to existential authenticity, the condition of being whole.
 One irony of the Waldorf approach is that the Waldorf conception of the "whole child" includes so many unreal elements: multiple unreal senses, invisible unreal bodies, etc. Aiming for Waldorf "wholeness" means being always incomplete.
 You literally cannot be what Waldorf says you should be.

 Nowadays sunsets, rainbows, and all the other beauties of life are genuinely pleasing to me, in a wholly down-to-earth way.
 On the Internet, I sometimes use the handles “downfromfog” and “nonlevitating” because this is what I finally learned to do: come down out of the Waldorf fog, stop yearning for levitation or transcendence, and begin living.
 (Good ol' me.)

-It is both unnecessary and, indeed, immoral to launch children into the world burdened by expectations and yearnings that cannot be fulfilled.
+It is both unnecessary and, indeed, immoral to send children into the world burdened by expectations and yearnings that cannot be fulfilled.
 It means creating artificial but very deep problems that can take decades to resolve.
 It is wrong.

 Parents have a hard time coming to the realization that a Waldorf school can damage their children.
 The schools usually are pretty, bright artwork is on display everywhere, there are cute gnomes in some classrooms, lovely festivals are celebrated — it is hard to realize that such a school can be damaging.
 Yet this is precisely the realization parents need to reach, the sooner the better.